 Prior to May 1, 2014, directors were appointed for an initial term of five years that ends on December 31 following the fifth anniversary of appointment.
 Those directors are eligible for re-appointment for an additional term of five years, subject to a maximum term of 15 years.
 Directors appointed on or after May 1, 2014 serve an initial term of three years and must retire on December 31 following the third anniversary of appointment.
-Those directors are eligible for re-appointment for an additional term of three years, subject to a maximum term of appointment.
-Those directors are eligible for re-appointment for an additional term of three years, subject to a maximum term of appointment.
+Those directors are eligible for re-appointment for an additional term of three years, subject to a maximum term of nine years.